Module 2 : dancing with the dark

 Trauma/Abuse that we experienced

-It’s important that these energies be appreciated and acknowledged for the different roles they play AND that they are INTER-depentant.
+It’s important that these energies be appreciated and acknowledged for the different roles they play AND that they are INTER-dependant.
 They harmoniously flow in and out of each other like fluid tides of the ocean.

 Healing the wounds associated with this masculine and feminine is a process that goes beyond just what we experienced in this lifetime.
-This is also where systemic, karmic, past life consciousness effects our very being.
+This is also where systemic, karmic, past life consciousness affects our very being.
 We hold the wounds of what has transpired for generations and generations down the linage lines for women and men in the collective consciousness.

 Time to bring the WOUNDED AND DIVINE qualities of the polarities into our awareness and feel empowered to release the stories that have been experienced, passed on and inherited!

 The Wounded Feminine/ The Mother Wound